First-order quantum phase transitions as condensations in the space of states: 1D Ising Model as a counter-example

-\textit{1D Ising Model as a counter-example.} Our theory detects only first-order QPTs, consistently, we have to check that no contradiction emerges when applied to a system which is known to undergo a second-order QPT.
+Our theory detects only first-order QPTs, consistently, we have to check that no contradiction emerges when applied to a system which is known to undergo a second-order QPT.
 Let us consider the 1D Ising model ($N_\mathrm{p}=N$) with a transverse field of unitary amplitude and PBC: